Melania Trump has not reached out to Jill Biden either - KESQ

 “It’s my understanding that it’s business as usual in the East Wing,” said the source.
 The source said that even if Melania Trump wanted to begin the process of a transition, the first lady is still hamstrung by President Donald Trump’s baseless refusal to accept Joe Biden’s victory.

-“I’m not sure it’s fair for anyone to expect them to start transitioning when the President has not yet conceded,” said Anita McBride, who served as Laura Bush’s chief of staff.
+“I’m not sure it’s fair for anyone to expect them to start transitioning when the President has not yet conceded,” the source said.

 The source familiar with Melania Trump’s thinking says when the time does come to acquiesce, the first lady will comply.